vd Brink Home Automations

 Optional elements

-On my dashboard I also have elements which are by default hidden and only visible when it’s relevant.
+On my dashboard, I also have elements that are hidden by default and only visible when it is relevant.

 time date mushrooms rain expected news headline outside temperature air pressure temp inside CO2 textual weather weather forecast weather alarm buienradar